acolorado1/Module4Day3/README.md

 ![Image of histogram example](https://github.com/acolorado1/Module4Day3/blob/1e1a56674ce582d4363ac421c76a7e70b3b92dcf/Module4Day3_hist_example.png)

+Note: If script is run through the command line these histograms will not appear.

 ### Visualization
 Visualization was done in Cytoscape.
 Note, when importing the network into Cytoscape as it is a text file one will have to click Selct Network, then click column 1 and select source node, then click column 2 and select target node, and